 Our graduates maintain a consistent 90 percent average pass rate on NCCAOM exams.
 The National Certification Commission for Acupuncture and Oriental Medicine is “the only national organization that validates entry-level competency in the practice of acupuncture and Oriental medicine (AOM) through professional certification” Learn more about how OCOM graduates are thriving.

 Our Professional Development Center (PDC) empowers students, graduates, and faculty members to find and integrate the resources needed to grow and maintain successful acupuncture and Chinese medicine careers.

 Download information on "Graduate Success" rates of OCOM alumni.

 I have more than 1,000 hours of documented education in various massage therapy disciplines.
 Will these credits apply to the biology, chemistry and psychology prerequisites?

 The prior education you received in massage therapy will prove as valuable preparation for the master’s degree program.
 A massage therapy background has proven to be a valuable foundation for Chinese medicine study and provides an opportunity to offer in-depth therapy for their existing patient base.
-You may receive transfer credit for some of the coursework you completed in massage therapy; however, it cannot take the place of our science prerequisites of general biology, chemistry and psychology.
-The exception to this, of course, is completion of general biology, chemistry and psychology courses within your massage program (which must be accredited for consideration).
+You may receive transfer credit for some of the coursework you completed in massage therapy; however, it cannot take the place of our science prerequisites of general human biology, chemistry and psychology.
+The exception to this, of course, is completion of general human biology, chemistry and psychology courses within your massage program (which must be accredited for consideration).